 Experiments on humans are regulated foremost by the The Genetic Integrity Act (SFS 2006:351), the main idea of which is that experiments on fertilized eggs are allowed during the first 14 days after fertilization.
 The eggs must then be destroyed.
 Most countries, including Sweden, (through laws or moratoria) do not allow research involving gamete therapy (by which the cells’ altered character would be inherited by future generations).

 There has surfaced strong apprehension that the new gene technology can, for example, trespass on people's right to integrity and a private life, or be discriminatory.
 Not least worrisome are what have been seen as threats regarding genetically improved humans and cloning.
 Such issues have brought about a number of documents.
 The year 1997 saw the publication of the Council of Europe's Convention for the protection of Human Rights and dignity of the human being with regard to the application of biology and medicine, which was supplemented with a protocol concerning the Prohibition of Cloning Human Beings.
-In 2004, the Article 29 Data Protection Working Party has developed a Working document on Genetic Data.
-The Council of Europe's Parliamentary Assembly offers advice on the use of human embryos for scientific purposes in Recommendation 1046 (1986) and Recommendation 1100 (1989).
-They have also published Order No. 534 (1997) on research and the cloning of human beings, Opinion no. 202 (1997) on the draft additional protocol to the Convention on Human Rights and Biomedicine on the prohibition of cloning human beings, and in Recommendation 1468 (2000) call for more care and suggest that the EU renegotiate many of its fundamental texts.
+In 2004, the Article 29 Working Party has developed a Working document on Genetic Data.
+The Council of Europe's Parliamentary Assembly published Order No. 534 (1997) on research and the cloning of human beings and in Recommendation 1468 (2000) they call for more care and suggest that the EU renegotiate many of its fundamental texts.
 Recommendation 1512 (2001) again addresses the protection of the human genome, while Resolution 1352 discusses research on human stem cells.

-The European Commission has developed 25 recommendations on the ethical, legal, and social implications of genetic testing (2004).
-The commission's Group of Advisers on the Ethical Implications of Biotechnology issued a statement on Ethical Aspects of Cloning Techniques.
-Then came a statement from the group's replacement, the European Group on Ethics in Science and New Technologies (EGE): Ethical Aspects of Human Stem Cell Research and Use.
-As early as 1989, the European Parliament created a resolution on the ethical and legal problems of genetic engineering.
-Many resolutions then spoke out against human cloning, which culminated in the Resolution of 15 January 1998.
+The European Commission has developed 25 recommendations on the ethical, legal, and social implications of genetic testing (2004) and a declaration in 2013.
+The European Parliament created a resolution against human cloning 15 January 1998.
 Due to Great Britain's proposal to allow 'therapeutical cloning' (cloning with a medical aim other than reproduction), the Parliament again presented a strongly critical resolution on human cloning.
 In practice, the European Union has adopted a rather restrictive position.
 European scientists have had a voluntary moratorium on human reproductive cloning since 1999, through their organisation The European Society of Human Reproduction and Embryology (ESHRE).

 The Council for International Organizations of Medical Sciences (CIOMS) has authored The Declaration of Inuyama on Human Genome Mapping, Genetic Screening and Gene Therapy.
 The World Medical Association (WMA) published a Statement on In-Vitro Fertilization and Embryo Transplantation.
 They have also taken a stand on Genetics and Medicine.
 The Human Genome Organisation (HUGO) has its own ethics committee that, in addition to a Statement on Cloning, has written a Statement on the Principled Conduct of Genetics Research.
 They have also issued a Statement on Benefit-Sharing and a Statement on Human Genomic Databases.